tunnckoCoreLabs/charlike/templates/_verb.md

 Please read the [Contributing Guide](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md) documents for advices.

-For bug reports and feature requests, please join our [Spectrum community][spectrum-community-url] forum and open a thread there with prefixing the title of the thread with the name of the project if there's no separate channel for it.
+For bug reports and feature requests, please join our [community][community-url] forum and open a thread there with prefixing the title of the thread with the name of the project if there's no separate channel for it.

 Consider reading the [Support and Release Policy](https://github.com/tunnckoCoreLabs/support-release-policy) guide if you are interested in what are the supported Node.js versions and how we proceed.
 In short, we support latest two even-numbered Node.js release lines.